pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-package.md

 Modules with a matching module identifier can access the configuration object via `module.config`.

 In particular,
-this is used to configure the [`pentaho/modules`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.modules'}})
-plugin, used as a basic inversion-of-control mechanism to inject the package resources into the system.
+this is used to configure the `pentaho/modules` module, used as a basic inversion-of-control mechanism to inject the package resources into the system.

 For instance, to declare that the resource `"my-viz/config.js"` is an instance of type `"pentaho/config/spec/IRuleSet"`,